 UN Chief Mr Gutteres echoed these words by saying that “we need to aim high at the next climate conference in Glasgow”, referring to the 2020 UN Climate Change Conference (COP26) in November.

-Given the significant reduction in emissions during the peak of COVID-19, Mr Gutteres said that we will not fight climate change with the virus and added that both climate change and coronavirus must be defeated.
+Given the significant reduction in emissions during the peak of the COVID-19 pandemic, Mr Gutteres said that we will not fight climate change with the virus and added that both climate change and the coronavirus must be defeated.

 Like all pandemics, coronavirus is expected to be temporary.
 Climate change will “remain with us for decades and will require constant action.”